tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

       * `ResponseFinalizeBlock.consensus_param_updates` returned for block `H` apply to the consensus params for the same block `H`.
 For more information on the consensus parameters, see the [application spec entry on consensus parameters](../abci/apps.md#consensus-parameters).
+      * It is the responsibility of the Application to set the right value for _TimeoutPropose_ so that the (synchronous) execution of the block does not cause other processes to prevote `nil` because their propose timeout goes off.
     * In next-block execution mode, Tendermint will ignore parameters `ResponsePrepareProposal.tx_result`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
     * As a result of executing the prepared proposal, the Application may produce header events or transaction events.